elazar/flystream/README.md

 );
 ```

-Alternatively, you can create your own lock registry implementation, such as a distributed one that handles locking between multiple PHP processes using a library such as [`php-lock/lock`](https://github.com/php-lock/lock).
+Another option is to create your own lock registry implementation, such as a distributed one that handles locking between PHP processes using a library such as [`php-lock/lock`](https://github.com/php-lock/lock).

 ```php
 <?php